Directory API: Groups

 &maxResults=max results

-• All groups for the account — Use the customer argument with either my_customer or the account's customerId value.
+• All groups for the account: Use the customer argument with either my_customer or the account's customerId value.
 As an account administrator, use the string my_customer to represent your account's customerId.
-If you are a reseller accessing a resold customer's account, use the resold account's customerId.
+If you're a reseller accessing a resold customer's account, use the resold account's customerId.
 For the customerId value use the account's primary domain name in the Retrieve all users in a domain operation's request.
 The resulting response has the customerId value.

-• Using both domain and customer arguments — The API returns all the groups for the domain.
+• Using both the domain and customer arguments: The Directory API returns all the groups for the domain.

-• Not using the domain and customer arguments — The API returns all the groups for the account associated with my_customer.
-This is the account customerId of the administrator making the API request.
+• Not using the domain and customer arguments: The Directory API returns all the groups for the account associated with my_customer.
+This is the account customerId of the administrator making the request.

-In this example, an account administrator uses my_customer to request a list all of an account's groups:
+In the following example, an account administrator uses my_customer to request a list all of an account's groups:

 GET https://admin.googleapis.com/admin/directory/v1/groups?domain=sales.com&customer=my_customer&maxResults=2

-In this example, a reseller administrator's request returns all groups for the resold account with the customerId C03az79cb.
+In the following example, a reseller administrator's request returns all groups for the resold account with the customerId C03az79cb.
 The maximum results returned per response page is 2.
 There is a nextPageToken for the follow-on list of users in this response:

 GET https://admin.googleapis.com/admin/directory/v1/groups?domain=sales.com&customer=C03az79cb&maxResults=2

-A successful response returns an HTTP 200 status code.
-Along with the status code, the response returns the groups in the alphabetical order of the group email and is case insensitive:
+A successful response returns an HTTP 200 status code and the groups in the alphabetical order of the group email:

 {